LazaUK/AOAI-ParallelFunctionCalling-SDKv1/README.md

     }
 ]
 ```
-2. Next step is to match the list of functions from **tools** with the actual Python functions.
+2. The next step is to match the list of functions from **tools** with the actual Python functions.
 ``` Python
 available_functions = {
     "set_vehicle_feature_on_off": vehicle_control,
     "set_vehicle_feature_up_down": vehicle_control
 }
 ```
-3. Based on the intent and entities extracted, Jupyter notebook will call relevant API endpoint of our Flask Web app.
+3. Based on the intent and entities extracted, the Jupyter notebook will call the relevant API endpoint of our Flask Web app.
 ``` Python
 def vehicle_control(feature, action, status):
     vehicle_control_api = f"{VEHICLE_URL}/{feature}"